First Minister, Mark Drakeford MS

-The Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020 require that a review of the coronavirus restrictions is undertaken every three weeks.
-The most recent review was due by 16 September.
+The Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020 require a review of the coronavirus restrictions to be undertaken every three weeks.
+The most recent three week review was due by 20 January.

 Since the emergence of the omicron variant, we have undertaken a review of the regulations every week.
 Coronavirus cases across Wales – measured by positive PCR tests – have been falling steadily over the last week.
 The latest results from the ONS Infection Survey also show a fall in the number of people testing positive for coronavirus.
 In the week ending 15 January, 3.7% of people in Wales tested positive for coronavirus, compared to 5.6% the previous week.

 These figures give us confidence we have passed the omicron peak and we can continue to lift the alert level two protections, in line with our plan to lift the protections carefully and gradually.

 Today, (21 January), we will move to alert level zero for all outdoor activities.
 This means:

 - Crowds will be able to return to outdoor sporting events.

 - Outdoor hospitality will be able to operate without additional reasonable measures such as the rule of six and 2m social distancing

 - The Covid Pass will be continue to be required for entry to larger outdoor events attended by more than 4,000 people, if unseated, or 10,000 people when seated.